July 3, 2022

 Another spelling error can be found on the tush tag with the origin of production, with Gosport, Hampshire, U.K. spelled as ‘Gasport’.

 Some Millennium Bears also came with a stiff gold ribbon rather than a soft one.
-Just like the misspelling, this does nothing to increase the value of these Beanies.
+Just like the misspelling, this does nothing to increase the value of these plush toys.

-Because Millennium was spelt wrong on both the tush and hang tags in different production runs, it actually took a total of five versions to get it right:
+Because Millennium was spelled wrong on both the tush and hang tags in different production runs, it actually took a total of five versions to get it right:

 V1: Incorrect spelling of Millennium on both swing tag and hologram tush tag.
 This version has a stiff gold ribbon.
 Gosport was also misspelled as ‘Gasport’.